Grantors' Frequently Asked Questions

 Why am I being locked out from logging in?

 For your security, Grants.gov sets a system lockout on your account if it recognizes actions that appear to be a remote attempt to hack into your account.
 After three (3) consecutive failed attempts at login over a period of 5 minutes, accounts are locked for 15 minutes.

 How do I log in after being locked out?

 If you have a username and password, wait 15 minutes before taking any action on the login page.
 After 15 minutes, your correct username and password will allow you to log in.

-How do I retrieve a forgotten password or username?
+How do I retrieve a forgotten username?